 Learn how tracing the critical moments of your life can unlock your forgotten passions, build your confidence and help you reconnect with yourself.
 If you are considering retirement, newly retired, or experiencing a life transition, this is the course for you.
 Using a step-by-step process and a workbook to guide you, you will learn how to tell your story.
 Your final product will be a journal of the key moments in your life along with related artifacts (either in pictures or from the boxes stored long ago in your basement!) that captures the times of joy and sadness, the hardships and losses, the aha moments and the moments of self-development that stand out in your life, going back to your earliest memories.
 You will leave with a surer sense of who you are and what you are interested in exploring as you go forward in the next chapter of your life.

 Engage in the process of exploring and building your own post-retirement life plan.
 Using a workbook provided in class, you will journal your exploration of six key questions that range from “what do I value in life?” to “what are the areas of play in my life that I could transition into a new career?”
 The goal is to develop a post-retirement life vision and plan that keeps you engaged, learning and contributing to society.
-The book: “The Third Age: Six Principles of Growth and Renewal after Forty,” by sociologist William A. Sadler in included in the course fee and will be provided in class.
+The book: “The Third Age: Six Principles of Growth and Renewal after Forty,” by sociologist William A. Sadler will be provided in class.

 Introduction to Cree Worldview

 Join Roxanne Tootoosis, an Indigenous Knowledge Keeper/Facilitator with MacEwan University, as she shares some of the oral traditional teachings on Cree culture and historical content on the First peoples of this land.
 The session will begin with a teaching indigenous smudge ceremony, and there will be an opportunity for participants to engage in dialogue in a circle process.